baron-de-montblanc/PHYS2550-Final-Project/README.md

 TODO.

+#### GAT

+We implement a Graph Attention Network with the attentional mechanism described in Veličković et al. (2018).

 #### KNN Regression

 We perform a k-nearest neighbors regression on the cleaned data, and compare the results to spectroscopic data for varying k values and feature normalizations.